manojkumarjeeru/A-Novel-Phase-Frequency-Detector-for-a-High-Frequency-PLL-/README.md

 # A Novel Phase Frequency Detector for a High Frequency PLL
 In this project I have implemented new phase frequency detector (PFD) which use only 10 transistors, whereas a conventional PFD uses 54 transistors.
-Prototype has been designed in Synopsys Custom Compiler  and implemented using 28nm technology with a supply voltage of 1.05V .The reset process has been completely removed in this design thereby eliminating the blind zone and speeding up the acquisition process.
-The design has been proposed for high speed, low power and low jitter applications..
+Prototype has been designed in Synopsys Custom Compiler  and implemented using 28nm technology with a supply voltage of 1.05V .The reset process has been completely removed in this design thereby eliminating the dead zone and speeding up the acquisition process reducing the delay in circuit.
+The design has been proposed for high speed, low power and low jitter applications.

 # Table of Contents
 1.[Introduction](#Introduction)